NCAR/hrldas-release/README.md

 # hrldas-release

+Note that this an old archive of HRLDAS.
+The new HRLDAS repository can be found at: https://github.com/NCAR/hrldas

 HRLDAS (High Resolution Land Data Assimilation System) containing the Noah-MP Land Surface Model

 Repository branch structure (as of July 27, 2018)